 Tunnel View is one of the most popular Yosemite attractions and the first stop after you enter the park through a tunnel.

 Tunnel View is located high on a mountain and overlooks the open valley.
-From this viewpoint, you can see most of Yosemite’s landmarks and famous rock formation such as El Capitan, Half Dome, and Bridalveil Falls.
+From this viewpoint, you can see most of Yosemite’s landmarks and famous rock formations such as El Capitan, Half Dome, and Bridalveil Falls.

 Yosemite was once covered underneath a glacier ice field, but as it receded a large U-shaped valley and granite cliffs formed around it.
 What we now see as Yosemite Valley is the work of natural forces over millions of years.